-- 1. Revenues derived from the fee or charge must not exceed the funds required to provide the property-related service. - 2.
-Revenue from the fee or charge must not be used for any purpose other than that for which the fee or charge is imposed. - 3.
-No fee or charge may be imposed for general governmental services, such as police, fire, ambulance, or libraries, where the service is available to the public in substantially the same manner as it is to property owners. - 4.
-The amount of a fee or charge imposed upon any parcel or person as an incident of property ownership must not exceed the proportional cost of the service attributable to the parcel. - 5.
+- 1. Revenues derived from the fee or charge must not exceed the funds required to provide the property-related service.
+The WCGSA fee will not exceed funds required for service. - 2.
+Revenue from the fee or charge must not be used for any purpose other than that for which the fee or charge is imposed.
+The WCGSA fee will only be used for GSA and SGMA compliance purposes. - 3.
+No fee or charge may be imposed for general governmental services, such as police, fire, ambulance, or libraries, where the service is available to the public in substantially the same manner as it is to property owners.
+The WCGSA fee is for a specific purpose. - 4.
+The amount of a fee or charge imposed upon any parcel or person as an incident of property ownership must not exceed the proportional cost of the service attributable to the parcel.
+The WCGSA fees allocate costs by user classes related to the proportional costs of the service received to the parcel. - 5.
 The fee or charge may not be imposed for service, unless the service is actually used by or immediately available to, the owner of the property in question.
+The WCGSA fee will provide the immediate benefit of achieving SGMA compliance for all parcels.

 This Report is limited to the proposed assessments to fund the WCGSA's annual operations and to comply with the requirements of the SGMA legislation forecast over the next five years.
 The WCGSA will monitor DWR SGMA compliance requirements and policy direction to achieve SGMA compliance for its members at the lowest possible cost.
-To achieve SGMA compliance in the Subbasin, a GSA serving a Subbasin must be in compliance with SGMA regulations.
-The proposed charge will enable the WCGSA to achieve SGMA compliance for all landowners within the GSA service area thereby meeting its SGMA requirements within their service area boundary.
+To achieve SGMA compliance in the Subbasin, a GSA serving a Subbasin must be compliant with SGMA regulations.
+The proposed Fees will enable the WCGSA to achieve SGMA compliance for all landowners within the GSA service area thereby meeting its SGMA requirements within their service area boundary.